nrfconnect/sdk-nrf/doc/nrf/libraries/others/event_manager.rst

 #.
 Define the event type with the :c:macro:`EVENT_TYPE_DEFINE` macro.
    Pass the name of the event type as declared in the header along with additional parameters.
    For example, you can provide a function that fills a buffer with a string version of the event data (used for logging).
+   The :c:macro:`EVENT_TYPE_DEFINE` macro adds flags as a last parameter.
+   These flags are constant and can only be set using :c:macro:`EVENT_FLAGS_CREATE` on :c:macro:`EVENT_TYPE_DEFINE` macro.
+   To not set any flag, use :c:macro:`EVENT_FLAGS_CREATE` without any argument as shown in the below example.
+   To get value of specific flag, use :c:func:`get_event_type_flag` function.

 The following code example shows a source file for the event type ``sample_event``: